Lambdagon/fc/README.md

 Anyone is allowed to contribute towards this project

-NOTE: Lambda Fortress: Community Edition is not affiliated with Concussion Studios or Nicknine, this is a community-made mod.
+NOTE: Lambda Fortress: Community Edition is not affiliated with CoaXioN or Nicknine, this is a community-made mod.

 ----